Greg Hawkes: The Cars

 Hawkes is most notable for his work as a keyboardist for the Cars.
-He was the last member to join the Cars and was a founding member of the band.
+He was the last member of the classic lineup to join the band.
 Hawkes is credited with helping popularize new wave and synth-pop in American popular music as a member of the Cars.
-His signature sounds include the Prophet-5 "sync" sound heard on "Let's Go" and "Hello Again" as well as arpeggiated and syncopated synth lines such as on "Shake it Up" and "Heartbeat City."
+His signature sounds include the Prophet-5 "sync" sound heard on "Let's Go" and "Hello Again" as well as arpeggiated and syncopated synth lines such as on "Shake it Up" and "Heartbeat City".

-In 2010, Hawkes reunited with the surviving original members of the Cars to record their first album in 24 years, Move Like This, which was released on May 10, 2011.
+In 2010, Hawkes reunited with the surviving original members of the Cars to record their first studio album in 24 years, Move Like This, which was released on May 10, 2011.

 In 2018, Hawkes was inducted into the Rock and Roll Hall of Fame as a member of the Cars.

 Other endeavors

 Hawkes also played with Ric Ocasek as a solo artist, often playing both keyboards and bass guitar.

-Hawkes received a writing credit for "Service with a Smile" on Virginia-based progressive rock band Happy the Man's second album, Crafty Hands, in 1978.
+Hawkes received a writing credit for "Service with a Smile" on Virginia-based progressive rock band Happy the Man's second studio album, Crafty Hands, in 1978.

-He released a solo album, Niagara Falls, in 1983.
+He released a solo studio album, Niagara Falls, in May 1983.

 In 1989, Chris Hughes asked Hawkes to come to England to record a new Paul McCartney song.
 He was featured on "Motor of Love" from the Flowers in the Dirt album, recorded at McCartney's own recording studio in a vintage windmill just south of London.

 In 1995, Hawkes was a member of the Sky Dwellers, which also included Perry Geyer of Manufacture.

-Since 2001, Hawkes has been playing and experimenting with the ukulele, including renditions of the Cars songs "My Best Friend's Girl", "Drive", "Tonight She Comes" and "You Might Think".
+Since 2001, Hawkes has been playing and experimenting with the ukulele, including renditions of the Cars' songs "My Best Friend's Girl", "Drive", "Tonight She Comes" and "You Might Think".
 In 2008, he released The Beatles Uke CD on Solid Air Records.
-The album consists of instrumental versions of 15 Beatles songs, in what he calls a “UKEsymphonic” style, using multi-tracked recordings to create a ukulele orchestra.
+The album consists of instrumental versions of 15 Beatles songs, in what he calls a "UKEsymphonic" style, using multi-tracked recordings to create a ukulele orchestra.
 Among other instruments, Hawkes owns and plays a Talsma custom ukulele.

 Hawkes was a member of the New Cars, a quasi-reformation of the Cars that also featured original guitarist Elliot Easton.
-Filling in for other original Cars members were singer/guitarist Todd Rundgren, Utopia bassist/vocalist Kasim Sulton and former Tubes drummer Prairie Prince.
-Atom Ellis filled in at bass when Sulton was touring with Meat Loaf.
+Filling in for other original Cars members were singer and guitarist Todd Rundgren, Utopia bassist and vocalist Kasim Sulton, and former Tubes drummer Prairie Prince.
+Atom Ellis filled in on bass guitar when Sulton was touring with Meat Loaf.
 The band toured throughout 2006-2007.
 A live album with three new studio tracks, It's Alive!, was released in June 2006.